itaysarfaty/drizzle_next_starter/README.md

 This is a starter project for building web applications with Next.js, Drizzle, and Turso.

-## Stack
+## Features

 - React.js
 - Next.js
 - Drizzle
 - Turso
+- Prettier
+- pnpm

 ## DB setup

-Follow the drizzle guide below to set up your database.
-Most of the work is already complete.
-You just need to configure the environment variables.
+Open the drizzle guide below to learn how to set up your Turso database.
+Most of the work is complete.
+You'll have to configure the environment variables.

 [Link to guide](https://orm.drizzle.team/learn/tutorials/drizzle-with-turso)